 Safety variables will be analyzed for all subjects in the SS.
-The AMS will be used for summaries of safety that include data from the Initial Treatment Period and/or Maintenance Treatment Period.
+The AMS will be used for summaries of safety that include data from the Initial Treatment Period and/or Randomized-Withdrawal Period.
+Additional summaries focusing on safety during the Randomized-Withdrawal Period will also be prepared and will be based on the WK16ResS.

 Adverse events will be coded according to the Medical Dictionary for Regulatory Activities (MedDRA).
 Adverse events will be summarized descriptively by treatment group, primary system organ class, High Level Term (HLT), and preferred term.
-Additional tables will summarize AEs by intensity and relationship to IMP, AEs leading to withdrawal from the study, SAEs, and deaths.
-Specific safety topics of interest will be summarized and will be described in greater detail in the SAP.
+Additional tables will ror subjects who switch treatment, AEs will be allocated to the treatment the subject was on the day the event occurred.
+If the event occurs on the day of the switch, it will be attributed to the initial treatment, unless the event has a HLT of "Injection Site Reactions", in which case it will be attributed to the new treatment.

-For subjects who switch treatment, AEs will be allocated to the treatment the subject was on the day the event occurred.
-If the event occurs on the day of the switch, it will be attributed to the initial treatment, unless the event has a HLT of "Injection Site Reactions, in which case it will be attributed to the new treatment.
+Laboratory values (including markedly abnormal laboratory values (including markedly abnormal laboratory values).

-Laboratory values (including markedly abnormal laboratory values), urinary values, vital signs, and extent of exposure will be presented descriptively by treatment group.
+exposure will be presented descriptively by treatment group.
 Definitions for markedly abnormal laboratory values will be provided in the SAP.